 Understanding the Importance of Inventory Management

 The importance of inventory management has never been lost on retail business owners.
-However, a recently released report puts a dollar figure on how costly inventory mismanagement can be: $300 billion in 2018 alone.
+However, a report released in 2019 puts a dollar figure on how costly inventory mismanagement can be: $300 billion in 2018 alone.
 So, either there isn’t enough focus being put on it, or retailers need to work on their management skills and possibly invest in technology that can help them.

 The Coresight Research survey of more than 200 retail companies determined that by discounting merchandise, U.S retailers left billions on the table last year, and that money could have been saved if better inventory decisions had been made.
 Those businesses surveyed estimated that only about 60% of their merchandise sold at full price.

 The survey showed that 46% of respondents said overbuying and buying the wrong products were the top reasons that led to price markdowns.

 Another study by Wakefield Research and Bossa Nova Robotics shows that 73% of retail professionals say that inaccurate forecasting is a constant issue at their store.
 Other key findings include:

 - 66% say inaccurate pricing is a constant problem.